LNH-team/dspico/README.md

 # DSpico Project Index
 This repository serves as an index for the DSpico project.
+DSpico Is The World's First Open-Source Nintendo DS Flash Cart.
 See the repositories of the individual components for more information.

 ## Guide
 See [here](GUIDE.md) for a guide that describes how to fully setup your DSpico.